itavero/vscode-cmake-language-model-tools/README.md

 I still need to validate it a bit more and actually use it in my own development workflow, to see how practical it is and what improvements are needed.

-## Features

-This extension provides several language model tools that enable Copilot to access CMake project information and perform build operations.
-These tools work with the CMake Tools extension to provide a seamless experience.

 ## Provided tools

 Below is a list of language model tools that are provided by this extension.

 ### `#get_cmake_project_info`

-> State: ✅ **Implemented**

 This tool returns comprehensive information about the current CMake project including the source directory, build directory, and an alphabetically sorted list of all targets with their types.
 It provides a high-level overview of the project structure and available build targets.

 ### `#get_cmake_cache_variable`

-> State: ✅ **Implemented**

 This tool retrieves one or more values from the CMake cache.
 It supports exact name matching, wildcard (`*`) searches, or listing all variables when no parameter is provided.
 It is useful for getting configuration values that are kept in the CMake cache.